microsoft/azure-dev-day-java/2-serverless-lab/README.md

 --To Do--

+## Step 1: Create a Resource Group

+1. Log into the azure portal (https://portal.azure.com).
+1. Select **Resource Groups** from the search bar results and select **+ Create**.
+1. Enter the following values:
+    1. Basics > Resource Group: rg-add-serverless-[uniqueid]
+    1. Basics > Region: East US

 ## Step 3: Create Cosmos DB resources

 1. Log into the azure portal (https://portal.azure.com).
 1. Select **Azure Cosmos DB** from the search bar results and select **+ Create**.
+1. Select **Azure Cosmos DB for NoSQL**
+1. Enter the following values:
+    1. Basics > Resource Group: rg-add-serverless-[uniqueid]
+    1. Basics > Account Name: cosmos-add-serverless-[uniqueid]
+    1. Basics > Location: East US
+1. Navigate to the deployed Cosmos DB account.
+1. Select **Data Explorer** from the left menu.
+1. Select **New Container** and enter the following values:
+    1. Database id: AzureDevDay
+    1. Container id: Uploads
+    1. Partition key: /id
+1. Select **Settings > Keys** from the left menu and copy the **Primary Connection String** for use later.

+## Step 3: Create a Storage Account

+1. Log into the azure portal (https://portal.azure.com).
+1. Select **Storage accounts** from the search bar results and select **+ Create**.
 1. Select **Azure Cosmos DB for NoSQL**
 1. Enter the following values:
     1. Basics > Resource Group > Create new: rg-add-serverless-[uniqueid]